dougeby/IntuneDocs/intune-user-help/get-recovery-key-cpweb.md

 # Get recovery key for macOS device
 Use the Company Portal website to get a recovery key for your locked macOS device.
 If you forget your device password, you can sign in to the Company Portal from another device to retrieve your key.

-This option is only available for devices that've been encrypted by your organization using FileVault.
+This option is only available for devices that were encrypted by your organization using FileVault.
 It's not available for devices that you've personally encrypted.

 1. On any device, sign in to the [Company Portal website](https://portal.manage.microsoft.com) and select the **Menu** button > **Devices**.
 2. Select the encrypted macOS device.